CLI Reference

 quickstart

-Guided introduction that walks through the five core workflows interactively.
+Guided introduction that walks through the core workflows plus advanced and supporting paths interactively.

 If you are new to the package, start here before using demo.